 - 1. Computer Terminals - a.
 PC monitors should be turned away from the public. - b.
 For those PC's that are located in high traffic areas that cannot be moved to another location, shields should be placed on the monitors. - c.
-SUNY Downstate staff members are expected to log off of terminals before leaving their workstations. - d.
-Notepad cannot be used for documenting protected health information as it is not password protected. - e.
+UPB staff members are expected to log off of terminals before leaving their workstations. - d.
 Passwords and ID's cannot be shared.
-Staff will be held liable for all activity occurring under their account.

-- f.
-The department supervisor is responsible for ensuring that old PC's that are being removed are referred to Information Services so that any protected health information is deleted appropriately. - Diskettes & CD's- PHI on diskettes or CD's must be deleted.
-SUNY Downstate department supervisors are responsible for inspecting the diskettes or CD's for any valuable necessary information and then breaking the diskette film, cutting the CD or placing these electronic materials in secure bins designated for shredding. - 3.
-Emails- All internal emails containing PHI should be encrypted.
+Staff will be held liable for all activity occurring under their account. - e.
+The department supervisor is responsible for ensuring that old PC's that are being removed are referred to Information Services so that any protected health information is deleted / destroyed appropriately. - Diskettes & CD's- PHI on diskettes or CD's must be deleted or destroyed.
+UPB department supervisors are responsible for inspecting the diskettes or CD's for any valuable necessary information and then breaking the diskette film, cutting the CD or placing these electronic materials in secure bins designated for shredding. - 3.
+Emails- It is mandatory that only Lotus Notes email messages be used for any and all PHI communications.
+Personal email accounts must never be used for the transmission of any PHI.
+Any PHI being transmitted over the internet (including email) must be encrypted. - 4.
+USB Drives/ Portable Devices- USB drives and portable devices (including, but not limited to, laptops, notebooks, hand-held computers, tablets, personal digital assistants, smart phones, and USB drives) that are not encrypted are only authorized for the temporary storage or file sharing between authorized users while the device / drives are on-site.
+Portable devices may not be taken off- site without the data either being permanently deleted or encrypted in accordance with UPB encryption standards.
+Long term or permanent storage on a portable device must meet encryption standards. - 5.
+Use of Social Media Sites- PHI must not be posted on social media sites including Facebook, Instagram or Twitter. - Role Change / Termination- The applicable role change or termination procedures must be followed to ensure electronic access to PHI is discontinued when appropriate.